Shira Myrow, MA, LMFT

 You could radically change your life.

 My approach to therapy invites you to consider that often times the symptoms that you are struggling with may also be a function of a broader narrative that needs reframing.
-My mindfulness-based practice is designed to empower individuals to heal long standing issues that are holding them back from living more authentic, balanced and functional lives.
+My approach is designed to empower you to heal long standing issues that are holding you back from living the authentic, balanced and functional life you deserve.

 My practice focuses on mindful solutions that lead to meaningful change.